AlibabaCloudDocs/ros/intl.en-US/Template/Template syntax/Functions.md

 Parameters

--   `MapName`: the ID of a mapping declared in the Mappings section that contains keys and values.
+-   `MapName`: the ID of a mapping declared in the Mappings section.
 -   `TopLevelKey`: the top-level key name.
 The value is a list of key-value pairs.
 -   `SecondLevelKey`: the second-level key name.
 The value is a string or a number.